Is working out while breastfeeding possible? Here’s everything you need to know about exercise and breastfeeding, and the best nursing sports bras.

-To achieve this, I try to do any exercise as soon as possible after pumping and wear two bras – first a sports bra, and then my normal nursing bra on top.
-This provides enough support.
+To achieve this, I tried to do any exercise as soon as possible after pumping and to wear two bras – first a sports bra, and then my normal nursing bra on top.
+This provided enough support.

-I don’t usually have issues with leaking, but I always wear breast pads just in case.
+I didn’t usually have issues with leaking, but I always wore breast pads just in case.

 What Will Exercise Do to My Supply?

 The one thing to be careful of is to make sure that you are getting enough food to fuel your exercise.
-You’re already burning quite a few calories by breastfeeding, and you want to make sure you’re eating enough to keep yourself healthy.
+You’re already burning quite a few calories by breastfeeding (about 20 calories for every ounce that you pump – more info here), and you want to make sure you’re eating enough to keep yourself healthy.

 Will Exercise Change the Taste of My Milk?

 There was a 1992 study that suggested that babies might refuse milk that was pumped after the mother exercised.
 However, when the babies were fed the pumped milk in this study, they were fed from droppers, which was unusual for those babies.
-In my opinion, this makes the study’s results unreliable – my babies, for example, are seriously pissed off if they aren’t sucking when they are hungry, and pissed off babies are not effective eaters.
-Other studies showed no difference in the amount of expressed milk that infants drank after their moms had exercised.
-(Personally, I haven’t had any issues.)
+This makes the study’s results somewhat unreliable according to Kellymom.com.

 The only thing that I would watch out for is sweat – if you are sweaty after your workout, it might be a good idea to wash off with a washcloth before pumping or nursing, as your baby might not like the taste of the salt in your sweat.

-Trying to Fit both Exercise and Breastfeeding in When You Have a Baby
+Trying to Fit in Working Out and Breastfeeding in When You Have a Baby